Restormel Castle Lostwithiel

 SX 104-614 Cornwall England

 Restormel Castle is a Norman stone ringwork and bailey fortress, founded by Baldwin fitz Turstin, Sheriff of Cornwall.
-The huge circular shell keep with its complete range of internal buildings, is encased by a deep ditch and was the home to Edward, the Black Prince.
+The huge circular 13th century shell keep with its complete range of internal buildings, is encased by a deep ditch and was the home to Edward, the Black Prince.
 7 miles north is Cardinham Castle.

 Restormel Castle is located north of Lostwithiel, off Restormel Road.
 9 miles north-east of St Austell, on the A390.